Hoofprints of the Past Museum

 Stops include the KC Cabin Fight site, where Nate Champion made a heroic stand against overwhelming odds, Plunkett’s Horse Ranch where the Invaders changed horses, the Smith homestead site where a near ambush of the Invaders almost occurred, the historic 28 Ranch where Invaders rested their horses, and the TA Ranch where the final battle occurred.
 The tour will also stop at the assassination sites of John.
 A. Tisdale and Ranger Jones, whose murders occurred in the months leading up to the war, foreshadowing the events of 1892.

-The historical guides narrating the journey are John W. Davis and Brock Hanson.
-Davis is a lawyer and author of “Wyoming Range War” which relates the Johnson County War from a legal vantage using a large number of public documents from the period.
+The historical guides narrating the journey are Brock Hanson and Laurel Foster.
 Brock Hanson is a 4th generation local historian whose family lived through the war and documented the historic events with interviews of the various people involved in the war.
+Laurel Foster is the director of the museum, and has been conducting the museum’s historical tours for 15 years.

-The tour will be held on August 12, 2023 beginning in Kaycee at 9:00 AM (with an AM check-in time of 8:30 AM) and ends at approximately 4:00 PM.
+The tour will begin in Kaycee at 9:00 AM (with an AM check-in time of 8:30 AM) and ends at approximately 4:00 PM.
 Lunch is included the ticket price of $100, which must be purchased in advance due to limited space on the bus.

-The 2024 Tour will be available for registration in January 2024.
-If you would like to be notified of the opening of tour registration, please complete the Tour Notification Form
+If you cannot make this year’s tour, but would like to be notified of the 2026 tour date, please complete the Tour Notification Form

 Please note: Dogs are not allowed on the tour for any reason.